-Available own funds to meet the SCR have decreased by circa £27m between 31 March 2021 and 31 March 2022, and they remain negative.
-This decrease is driven by a circa £24m increase in the Solvency II valuation of liabilities and an unrealised loss on investments £3m with investment income meeting corporate expenses in the year.
-The £24m increase in the Solvency II valuation of liabilities is largely attributable to the increase in gross provision and an increase in the assumed level of uncertainty around those gross provision.
+Available own funds to meet the SCR have decreased by circa £32m between 31 March 2022 and 31 March 2023, and they remain negative.
+This decrease is driven by a circa £29m increase in the Solvency II valuation of liabilities and an increase in unrealised losses on investments of £3m with investment income meeting corporate expenses in the year.
+The £29m increase in the Solvency II valuation of liabilities is largely attributable to the increase in gross provision and an increase in the assumed level of uncertainty around the gross provision.